Foods To Avoid With Dust Mite Allergy: A Complete Guide

 Key Takeaways

-• Cooking methods and food processing can influence allergen potency but don't eliminate risks
+• Cooking methods and food processing can influence allergen potency but do not eliminate the risk of a reaction.

 Understanding Dust Mite Food Cross-Reactivity